walkrunbike/CleaningDataProject/README.md

 + README.md : This file containing description of the analysis.
 + run_analysis.R : R source code for creating a tidy data set.
 + CodeBook.md : The codebook describing the tidy data set.
++ tidydata.txt : The resulting file from run_analysis.R

 Analysis